armory/docs/content/en/docs/spinnaker/using-dinghy.md

 ## Local module functionality

-Local modules were added in version `some_version`.
-And this behavior is exactly the same as `module` but with one difference, `module` should exists in the configured template repository but `local_module` not.
+Local modules behaves exactly as `module` but with one difference, `module` should exists in the configured template repository but `local_module` not.
 The difference is that `local_module` file should be inside the repository that you used to make the push, so given the next scenario:

 my_repository
 ```